meshery/meshery/docs/pages/installation/windows.md

   </div></div>
   </pre>

-If using scoop, run the following in the powershell to install  a Kubernetes cluster :
+If using Scoop, run the following in the PowerShell to install a Kubernetes cluster :

   <pre class="codeblock-pre">
   <div class="codeblock"><div class="clipboardjs">